force-net/DeepCloner/README.md

 ShallowClone / Unsafe | 46 | Slightly slower than MemberwiseClone due checks for nulls and object types ShallowClone / Safe | 48 | Safe variant based on expressions [CloneExtensions](https://github.com/MarcinJuraszek/CloneExtensions) | 123 | Implementation of cloning objects on expression trees.
+[Nuclex.Cloning](https://github.com/junweilee/Nuclex.Cloning/) | 1107 | Looks like interesting expression-based implementation with a some caching, but unexpectedly vers slow

+## Performance tricks

+We perform a lot of performance tricks to ensure cloning is really fast.
+Here is some of them:

+* Using a shallow cloning instead of deep cloning if object is safe for this operation
+* Copying an whole object and updating only required fields
+* Special handling for structs (can be copied without any cloning code, if possible)
+* Cloners caching
+* Optimizations for copying simple objects (reduced number of checks to ensure good performance)
+* Special handling of reference count for simple objects, that is faster than default dictionary
+* Constructors analyzing to select best variant of object construction
+* Direct copying of arrays if possible
+* Custom handling of one-dimensional and two-dimensional zero-based arrays (most of arrays in usual code)

 ## License